david-barnett/microViz/README.md

 ### Looking at your data

-You have quite a few samples in your phyloseq object, and would like to visualise their compositions.
+You have quite a few samples in your phyloseq object, and would like to visualize their compositions.
 Perhaps these example data differ participant nationality?

 ``` r